andreasplesch/x_ite_dom/README.md

 The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.

 Event listeners attached to elements above the sensor element the hierarchy can receive the event.
 This means if there are multiple sensor (say TouchSensors) below a listener, the listener receives the events from all of the sensors of the type requested (TouchSensors).
 The detail.name property then can be used to identify which sensor emitted the event.

+## TODO

+- working on access to Inline scenes
+- Prototype handling: Instance may work, Declare needs special Parser
+- hook into render loop ?
+- adapt more x3dom examples